-Treatment: On discovery, spray the affected plants and flowers once a week with Orthene, Malathion or Safer soap with concentrations below the recommended dose, and repeat for 3 consecutive weeks.
+Treatment: On discovery, spray the affected plants and flowers once a week with an insecticide such as as neem oil at concentrations below the recommended dose, and repeat for 3 consecutive weeks.
 This will help keep these insects at bay.

 Prevention: Keep the plants, clean and free of dust and away from trees that are commonly infested with thrips such as trees that produce fruits and flowers.